azizultex/gowishcart/MVP-README.md

-# WishCart MVP - 7-Table Architecture Implementation
+# wishcart MVP - 7-Table Architecture Implementation

 ## 🎉 MVP Status: COMPLETE

-The WishCart plugin has been successfully rebuilt with a comprehensive 7-table database architecture, matching and exceeding the capabilities of premium WooCommerce wishlist plugins.
+The wishcart plugin has been successfully rebuilt with a comprehensive 7-table database architecture, matching and exceeding the capabilities of premium WooCommerce wishlist plugins.

 ## 📋 Implementation Summary